 Ken Starr, the prosecutor on the Clinton Whitewater investigation, has died at 76

-Starr was appointed to a federal judgeship during the Reagan administration, and later served as solicitor general under President George H.W.
+Born in small-town Texas in 1946, Starr entered the world of Beltway law soon after finishing law school at Duke University.
+He clerked for Supreme Court Chief Justice Warren Burger in the 1970s, then in 1983, he was appointed to a federal judgeship under the Reagan administration.
+He later served as solicitor general under President George H.W.
 Bush.

-In 1994, a three-judge panel appointed Starr to lead an investigation into real estate investments made by the Clintons during the years that Bill Clinton was building his political career in Arkansas.
+Starr became a fixture in national headlines in the 1990s, after a three-judge panel appointed him to lead an investigation into real estate investments made by the Clintons during the years that Bill Clinton was building his political career in Arkansas.

 As independent counsel, Starr was granted expansive investigative powers.
-The scope of the investigation grew far beyond the original inquiry into the Whitewater real estate deal — eventually encompassing Clinton's relationship with White House intern Monica Lewinsky.
-Starr's report, delivered to Congress in 1998, ultimately led to Clinton's impeachment.
+The scope of the investigation grew far beyond the original inquiry into the Whitewater real estate deal.

+Although the Clintons themselves were never charged, Starr's inquiry loomed for years over the administration.
+Starr investigated the death of a White House attorney, the firing of White House travel agents and the potential mishandling of FBI files.

+Eventually, Starr's investigation came to encompass Clinton's conduct as the defendant in a sexual harassment lawsuit filed by an Arkansas government employee named Paula Jones, who accused Clinton of misconduct during his time as governor of Arkansas.

 Later, Starr served as president and chancellor of Baylor University in Waco, Texas.
 He resigned in 2016 after an investigation revealed that the school had mishandled allegations of sexual assault involving the football team.